vosferatu/tdin/README.md

     sudo rabbitmq-server

+### Bookstore Printer
+Printer should be the first program to be started since Bookstore Server will try to connect to it.
+Bookstore Server will still work if it cannot connect, but it only tries to connect at startup.
+Run with command:

+    mvn exec:java@Printer

 ### Bookstore Server
 Bookstore server is the server that should always be running, it should always be started first and is where the database will be accessed.
 Start it by running: